Aniruddha-Deb/aniruddha-deb.github.io/content/_index.md

 I like to build stuff.

-Currently a Software Engineer at Optiver.
+Hardware/Software Engineer at Optiver.
 Previously a CS undergrad at IIT Delhi.